Oshlack/splatter-paper/README.md

   * `loadDataset` - Takes a row from `datasets.txt` and the path to the data files then returns an expression matrix for that dataset
 * `simulate_datasets.R`
-  * `simCompDataset` - Loads a dataset, estimates parameters for the various simulations, simulates new datasets and returns a comparison
+  * `simData` - Takes a counts matrix, estimates parameters and simulates data using various models
+* `test_genes.R`
+  * `testGenesGoF` - Test the goodness of fit for each gene with regards to various distributions
 * `utils.R`
   * `chrRound` - Rounds a number for presentation, converting it to a string
   * `logistic` - Implementation of the logistic function